LoogleCZ/FS17-FanSound/documentation/XMLFormatDocumentation.md

 ## Setting up indicator

 As you can see from format documentation you can set indicator for fan sound (if sound is on/off).
-Indicator can be simple object that will be toggled by visibility and/or animation.
-Animation can be from vehicle's XML file or from I3D.
+Indicator can be simple object that will be toggled by visibility and/or animation (this object is set by `index` attribute).
+Also you can set animation - this can be from vehicle's XML file (`animation` attribute) or from I3D (`clipRoot` and `clip` attributes).
 You can't have more than one animation as indicator.
+Animation can be looping - in this case animation will be played while fan is ON instead of once at start and once at end.